bluccino/bluccino-pico/study/03-console/01-console-ready/README.md

 ## Description

-* The sample starts with an initial flashing of the status LED and continues this mode by waiting for console readiness.
-Once the console is ready (by successfully connecting a terminal program to the USB interface) the app continues with an RGB blink sequence.
+* The app starts with an initial flashing of the status LED and continues this mode by waiting for console readiness and logging the return codes of function pico.console().
+Once the console is ready (by successfully connecting a terminal program to the USB interface) the app logs the recorded return codes and continues with an RGB blink sequence.

-* During waiting for console readiness the app flashes the stus LED and uses pico.print() to inform about the return valus from pico.console() function.

 * If console readiness cannot be detected for some reason, the user has the possibility to terminate the initial waiting loop with a button press.